-Backpacks, cell phones and watches as well as drinking mugs, cups and bottles must be placed against the wall of the classroom during testing.
-The course instructor may allow the use of a covered container in the case of student illness.
+Backpacks, cell phones, and smartwatches or watches with calculators, as well as drinking mugs, cups and bottles, must be placed against the wall of the classroom during testing.
+The course instructor may allow the use of a covered container in the case of student illness or smartwatches depending upon the situation.
+Students are required to obtain prior clarification from Faculty regarding their policy on the use of smartwatches during exams.